 Signaling manipulation scripts provides for the manipulation of SIP messages which cannot be done by other configuration within the Avaya SBCE.
-Session Manager requires the signaling manipulation script defined in Section 7.6.1.
-It is applied to the Level 3 SIP server in Section 7.7.2.
+Session Manager required the signaling manipulation script defined in Section 7.6.1.
+It is applied to the Session Manager server in Section 7.7.1.
+Level 3 required the signaling manipulation script defined in Section 7.6.2.
+It is applied to the Level 3 server in Section 7.7.2.